Toyota adds 1.5M vehicles to US recall for engine stalling

-DETROIT (AP) — Toyota is adding 1.5 million U.S. vehicles to a recall from early this year to fix fuel pumps that can fail and cause engines to stall.
+DETROIT (AP) — Toyota is adding 1.5 million U.S. vehicles to recalls from early this year to fix fuel pumps that can fail and cause engines to stall.

 The company says the latest recall brings the total to 3.3 million Toyota and Lexus brand vehicles that need to be repaired.